Analytical solutions to intensity calculation in scintillation detectors and their application to the scintillation flash coordinates reconstruction: Introduction

 \section{Introduction}

-Contemporary computed tomography (CT scanning) engages two basic types of scintillation detectors: continuous scintillator with photomultipliers attached and pixel arrays.
+There are two basic types of position-sensitive scintillation detectors in experimental particle physics (including commercial medical SPECT and PET devices \cite{SPECT_AND_PET,moskal2016time,moskal2021simulating,beltrame2011ax,vandenberghe2020state,zhang2017quantitative,cherry2018total,madsen2007recent,khalil2011molecular,bailey2013evidence}): continuous scintillator with photomultipliers attached and pixel arrays.
+Both of them are meant to solve two tasks: determine the energy of incoming particle (which is proportional to the induced flash energy) and the coordinates of the scintillation flash.
 Pixel arrays can achieve better resolution and do not require any coordinate reconstruction methods, while detector with continuous scintillator does.
-Optimization and development of mentioned methods could reduce the costs of tomographs.
-Also, these two types of detectors can be combined \cite{two_types}.
+Continuous detectors are cheaper for mass production.
+These two types of detectors can be combined \cite{two_types}.